ON THIS PAGE: You will learn about the different ways doctors use to treat people with MDS. To see other pages, use the menu.

 Common drugs for MDS include:

-People with high-risk subtypes of MDS who have an increased risk of developing AML may benefit from chemotherapy.
-Medications that are used to treat AML, such as cytarabine, idarubicin or daunorubicin, are also sometimes considered, particularly if the MDS has turned into AML.
+People with high-risk subtypes of MDS who have an increased risk of developing AML may benefit from conventional chemotherapy.
 Overall, 30% to 40% of patients may benefit from chemotherapy for MDS.
-Factors such as the patient’s age and medical condition are evaluated before starting chemotherapy.
+Your doctor will consider factors such as your age and health before making any recommendations for conventional chemotherapy.

 Lenalidomide is taken by mouth, or an oral, medication that is very effective when given to patients with low-risk MDS and 5q chromosomal abnormalities (See Subtypes and Classification).
 Therefore, it is very important for doctors to find out whether a patient has this chromosomal change.